 What services does ASCEND provide?

 We offer Non-Intensive and Intensive Outpatient treatment for Substance Use Disorders (SUD) as well as Partial Hospitalization for women with Supervised Housing (New Leaf).
 We offer Medication-Assisted Treatment (MAT) and Mental Health (MH) Counseling.
-We also prescribe psychiatric medications, and provide medication management for Mental Health conditions.
+ASCEND provides comprehensve Medication Management for Mental Health Conditions.
 We provide on-site urinalysis drug testing, case management for SUD and MH, and transportation assistance (within 20 miles of the agency or we can connect with Access Scioto County).
 We offer services to any client who has experienced substance use disorders, alcohol use disorders, mental health concerns, and/or trauma.

 What does the program consist of?